TheTeaCat/birds-surprise/README.md

 This will put a list of all the birds' names in your clipboard, which can then be pasted into the [`birds.csv`](./birds.csv) file.
 As of 24/12/2024 there should be 420 of them.

+**NOTE:** If you're providing your own different list of words, you need to ensure every letter that you want to use in your hidden message appears in at least one of your words; otherwise it will not be possible to encode your message.

 Now you have a dataset of bird names, you can run my terrible Python code:

 ```bash